What is Your Donor’s Emotional Connection?

 This is, quite simply, the key to their gift.
 Remember the more the donor lives in this important emotional space while they are talking to you, then the more they remember how much they really do care.
 And donors who really care, and who have the capacity, really do want to help.

-This is how our clients are securing six and seven-figure gifts without even asking.
+This is how our clients are securing six and seven-figure gifts without even asking for their capital campaigns.
 They simply focus on the donor’s emotional connection to their cause, why the donor cares so much, and why they are so committed.

 Then it’s easy to say, “would you like to help?”